 The school-by-school name review was divided into three phases to facilitate a more focused approach.
 School names reviewed in Phase 1 included those with a potential association with the outlined research criterion.
 Phase 2 included schools named after a person.
 Phase 3 includes all other schools not previously reviewed by History Matters and which have been named for places, ideals or inanimate objects.

 In November 2021, the School Board requested the assistance of the Black History Committee, Friends of Thomas Balch Library, in reviewing the Phase 1 and Phase 2 names and narratives prepared by History Matters, LLC.
 The collaborative review effort included any recommendation by the Black History Committee for the potential renaming of a school(s) in relation to the School Board’s action plan to combat systemic racism.
-The Black History Committee has reviewed the Phase 1 and Phase 2 school names and has recommended ten (10) school names be looked at more closely for potential renaming.
+The Black History Committee reviewed the Phase 1 and Phase 2 school names and recommended ten (10) school names be looked at more closely for potential renaming.